Transparent-Partners/agent-load-vertexaisearch/README.md

 Syncs files from your Google Drive folder to GCS, then imports them into Vertex AI Search.

 **Features:**
+- **Automatic additions**: New files added to Drive are automatically synced and indexed
+- **Automatic deletions**: Files removed from Drive are automatically deleted from GCS/Vertex AI
 - **Incremental sync**: Only processes new/modified files (default)
-- **Deletion handling**: Automatically removes files from GCS/Vertex AI when deleted from Drive
 - **Full sync option**: Re-process all files with `--full-sync`

 ```bash